 “The atmosphere of speculation, experiment, and creation — so essential to the quality of higher education — is widely believed to be promoted by a diverse student body.”

-Stanford University as a whole, and we here at Stanford GSB, wholeheartedly believe the wisdom of Justice Powell’s words.
+Stanford University as a whole, and we here at Stanford GSB, wholeheartedly believes the wisdom of Justice Powell’s words.
 Just imagine how weak an academic program would be if it didn’t foster an environment of speculation, experiment, and creation.

 “A great deal of learning occurs informally.
 It occurs through interactions among students of both sexes; of different races, religions, and backgrounds; who come from cities and rural areas, from various states and countries; who have a wide variety of interests, talents, and perspectives; and who are able, directly and indirectly, to learn from their differences and to stimulate one another to reexamine even their most deeply held assumptions about themselves and their world.
 As a wise graduate of ours once noted, ‘People do not learn very much when they are surrounded only by the likes of themselves.’”